 Rats and Mice

-Rat and mice treatments may take a little longer.
+Rodent treatments may take a little longer.
 The full effects of a rodent treatment may take up to one month to be seen.
-Signs of rodent activity should lessen and eventually cease after a few weeks.
+Signs of rodent activity should lessen within 1 week and eventually cease after a few weeks.

 Spiders are immediately affected by our treatment.
-Some spiders who may have recently come onto your property will not be eradicated immediately, and if still alive, are capable of biting people and pets.
+Some spiders that may have recently wandered onto your property will not be eradicated immediately, and if still alive, are capable of biting people and pets.
 Please allow a few days to see the full effects of the treatment.